 - ‘Flying Inside Your Own Body’ is filled with interesting images as Atwood uses lungs and breath to speak on concepts of freedom.
 She describes the difference between the world inside one’s body, where you can be free, and that which exists outside.
 There, one is confronted with restraints that don’t exist in the imagination or in a dream world.

-Margaret Atwood was born in Ottawa, Ontario, Canada in November of 1939.
-She was one of three children born to father, Carl Edmund Atwood, who worked as an entomologist, and mother Margaret Dorothy who was a nutritionist.
+Margaret Atwood was born in Ottawa, northern Ontario, Canada, in November of 1939.
+She was one of three children born to her father, Carl Edmund Atwood, who worked as an entomologist, and her mother, Margaret Dorothy, who was a nutritionist.
 Atwood spent a lot of time with her father in the wooded areas of northern Quebec during her childhood.
 She also spent much of her youth traveling between Ottawa, Sault Ste.
 Marie and Toronto.
 Atwood’s first plays and poems were written when she was around six years old.

 Atwood only began to attend school regularly when she was twelve years old.
 During this time period, she read a great deal.
 She would go on to attend Leaside High School in Toronto.
-At the age of sixteen, she knew that she wanted to become a writer, and when she began attending Victoria College at the University of Toronto she began publishing.
-Her work would appear in the college literary journal, Acta Victoriana.
+At the age of sixteen, she knew that she wanted to become a writer, and when she began attending Victoria College at the University of Toronto, she began publishing.
+While at Victoria College, she was working on her undergraduate degree.
+It was later at Radcliffe College, Massachusetts, that she earned her master’s degree.
+Her work would appear in the college literary journal Acta Victoriana.
 Atwood also participated in a sophomore performance of The Bob Comedy Revue.
 She graduated from the university with a Bachelor of Arts in English and minors in philosophy and French.

 In 1968, Atwood married Jim Polk, who was also a writer.
 It was a year later that her first novel, The Edible Woman, was published.
 It is considered to be a great example of the feminist views which would become prevalent within her later work.
 Atwood and her husband did not remain together for long, divorcing in 1973.